Haricharan1212/Haricharan1212.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hey, I'm **Haricharan**!
-I'm a final-year Electrical Engineering student at Indian Institute of Technology, Madras.
+I'm a final-year Electrical Engineering dual degree student at Indian Institute of Technology, Madras.

 I am deeply passionate about exploring advanced concepts in *electrical engineering* and *computer science* using *fundamental mathematical* principles.